Escape Plan (film): Plot

 Former prosecutor Ray Breslin is the founder and co-owner of Breslin-Clark, a security firm specializing in testing the security measures of supermax prisons.
 Posing as an inmate to study facilities from within and exploit their weaknesses to escape, Breslin is driven by the murders of his wife and child by an escaped convict he had successfully prosecuted, and has garnered a reputation as the man who can escape any prison.

 Breslin and his business partner, Lester Clark, receive a multimillion-dollar deal from CIA operative Jessica Miller to test a new, top secret prison for disappeared persons on the condition that Ray and his team cannot know the prison's true location.
 Although this violates his principles, Breslin agrees.
-In New Orleans, Breslin allows himself to be captured under the alias Anthony Portos, a terrorist-for-hire, unfortunately, the plan goes awry when his captors remove a tracking microchip he had implanted in his arm and drug him, preventing his colleagues from knowing where he has been taken.
+In New Orleans, Breslin allows himself to be captured, pretending to be a mercenary and posing under the alias Anthony Portos.
+Unexpectedly, the plan goes awry when his captors remove a tracking microchip implanted in his arm by Miller and drug him, preventing his colleagues from knowing where he has been taken.
 During the flight, he witnesses a mercenary named Drake kill another captive.

-Breslin wakes up inside the prison and realizes that the warden, Willard Hobbes, is not the same warden who was supposed to release him in an emergency and his evacuation code was useless.
-He discovers that the guards are clad in black masks and attire and the prison cells tend to rotate to various blocks.
+Breslin wakes up inside the prison and realizes that the warden, Willard Hobbes, is not the same warden who was supposed to release him in an emergency, rendering the secret evacuation code that Jessica gave him useless.
+He discovers that the prison cells have fully transparent walls and tend to rotate around various blocks, and that the guards surveilling the cells are clad in fully black masks and robes.
 He befriends another inmate, Emil Rottmayer, who claims to be a security expert for Victor Mannheim, a faceless Robin Hood-type figure who steals from the wealthy.